mplonski/lightnews/README.md

 FAQ
 ---

-### When are you going to release beta/stable?
+### When are you going to release stable?

 We love the idea of endless beta version.
-It should be available in some time, we're not sure which day exactly.
+How could you know that any software is fully stable?

 ### Ha ha, I found bug!
 You suck!